 "Dr. Hall is a caring doctor and a wonderful person."

-Dr. Engstrom explained the importance of screening for Alan and his siblings.
-When he reached the age of 21, he began having annual colonoscopies.
-"It wasn’t the most exciting way to celebrate my birthday, but I understood the importance of screening," shared Alan, who continued to be screened annually—with negative results—for the next nine years.
+Dr. Engstrom explained the importance of screening for me and my siblings.
+When I turned 21, I started having annual colonoscopies.
+It wasn’t the most exciting way to celebrate my birthday, but I understood the importance of screening.
+I continued to be screened annually—with negative results—for the next nine years.

-As Alan moves forward with his life, he will continue to be vigilant about his check ups and encourages others to do the same.
-"If you think there is a risk of cancer in your family, there probably is.
+As I move forward with my life, I will continue to be vigilant about my checkups and will encourage others to do the same.
+If you think there’s a risk for cancer in your family, there probably is.
 The genetic counselors at Fox Chase’s Risk Assessment Program provide valuable information and guidance.
-I recommend them to anyone with a strong family history of cancer."
+I recommend them to anyone with a strong family history of cancer.